HGrzywacz/rsp2k/README.md

 ## Most important things to do:

 * Fetching more comments than API returns in one response, as shown [here](https://github.com/reddit/reddit/wiki/API)
-* Main script that links uses all the parts as one
+* Main script that links uses all the parts as one - option parser, Kindlegen runner.
-** Option parser.
-** Kindlegen runner.
 * Mailing .mobi as attachment.